luivver/Laravel-Attendance-System/README.md

 ## (Simple) Attendance System

-Welcome to the Sistem-Absensi-Laravel repository!
+Welcome to the Laravel-Attendance-System repository!
 This project is built using Laravel and serves as a foundational application for managing attendance effectively.
 It is developed as part of my internship project and is intended for internal use within the company, accessible only by HR and administrators.

 ## Features
 - **User Authentication**: Utilizes Laravel's default authentication system for secure login and registration.